unismx/Crocodil/README.md

 | Thread Safety     | Limited                     | **Built-in concurrent safety**  |

-## Thread Safety
+## How does it work

-Crocodil’s DI container uses a dedicated concurrent queue for access synchronization.
+Crocodil provides a workaround to silence the Swift 6 concurrency warning by using `nonisolated(unsafe)` and syncronizes access to the variable via dedicated concurrent queue which makes access to the shared vaiable actually safe.
+Crocodil is designed in a way to make it impossible to access the variables directly in any unsafe way.

 > [!WARNING]
-> The DI container is thread-safe.
-However, the dependencies themselves must be made thread-safe by the developer.
+> Although access to the dependencies is syncronized and is thread-safe it doesn't make the dependencies themselves thread-safe or sendable.
+It's developer's respinsibiliy to make the injected things' internal state thread-safe.

 ## ⚠️ Limitations
-- **Circular Dependencies**: Crocodil cannot detect circular references during compile-time.
+- **Circular Dependencies**: Crocodil cannot detect circular references.
 - **Thread Safety**: While read/write access to the injected instances is synchronized, the injected instances are not automatically thread-safe.